Delegate, delegate? It's not so easy, business owners say

 The key difference for her?
 Chan-Shue worked in an NYPD office that formulated policy and she was part of a chain of command.
 At her own company, she's the one in charge.

-"It can be nerve-wracking to give my staffers the autonomy to make decisions I formerly made, but I realized that I can't effectively grow my business if I don't," says Chan-Shue, CEO of City Safe Partners in New York.
+"It can be nerve-racking to give my staffers the autonomy to make decisions I formerly made, but I realized that I can't effectively grow my business if I don't," said Chan-Shue, CEO of City Safe Partners in New York.

 When a business is large enough that the owner must delegate decisions and tasks — even to trusted employees — it can be a psychic shock, especially for entrepreneurs used to doing everything themselves.
 Many pale at the idea of asking managers and top staffers to take on critical responsibilities like prospecting for and dealing with customers, hiring new workers or overseeing production.
 Beyond taking pride in being a superhero owner, they fear what might happen if a staffer makes a costly mistake.